-- a A matter personal to a member of staff that is being considered by a meeting of council or the Administration & Personnel committee is subject to standing order 11 above. - b Subject to the council's policy regarding absences from work, the council's most senior member of staff shall notify the chairman of the Council or if he is not available, the Vice-Chairman of the Council, of absence occasioned by illness or other reason and that person shall report such absence to the Administration & Personnel committee at its next meeting. - The chairman of the Council or in his absence, the vice-chairman shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Town Clerk.
-The reviews and appraisal shall be reported, in writing, and is subject to approval by resolution by the Administration & Personnel committee.
+- a A matter personal to an Officer that is being considered by a meeting of council or of the Council Affairs and Finance Committee is subject to standing order 11 above. - b Subject to the council's policy regarding absences from work, the council's most senior member of staff shall notify the Chair of the Council or if he is not available, the Vice- Chair of the Council, of absence occasioned by illness or other reason and that person shall report such absence to the Council Affairs and Finance Committee at its next meeting. - c The Chair of the Council or in their absence, the vice-Chair shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Town Clerk.
+The reviews and appraisal shall be reported, in writing, and is subject to approval by resolution by the Council Affairs and Finance Committee.

-- d Subject to the council's policy regarding the handling of grievance matters, the council's most senior employee (or other employees) shall contact the chairman of the Council or in his absence, the vice-chairman of the Council in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Administration & Personnel committee. - e Subject to the council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by an employee relates to the chairman or vice-chairman of the Council, this shall be communicated to another member of the Administration & Personnel committee, which shall be reported back and progressed by resolution of the Administration & Personnel committee.. - f Any persons responsible for all or part of the management of staff shall treat the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters as confidential and secure. - g The council shall keep all written records relating to employees secure.
-All paper records shall be secured and locked and electronic records shall be password protected and encrypted. - h Only persons with line management responsibilities shall have access to staff records referred to in standing orders 19(f) and (g) above if so justified. - i Access and means of access by keys and/or computer passwords to records of employment referred to in standing orders 19(f) and (g) above shall be provided only to the Town Clerk and/or the Chairman of the Council.
+- d Subject to the council's policy regarding the handling of grievance matters, the council's most senior employee (or other employees) shall contact the Chair of the Council or in their absence, the vice-Chair of the Council in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Council Affairs and Finance Committee. - e Subject to the council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by an employee relates to the Chair or vice-Chair of the Council, this shall be communicated to another Member of the Council Affairs and Finance Committee, which shall be reported back and progressed by resolution of the Council Affairs and Finance Committee. - f Any persons responsible for all or part of the management of Officer shall treat the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters as confidential and secure. - g The council shall keep all written records relating to employees secure.
+All paper records shall be secured and locked and electronic records shall be password protected and encrypted. - h Only persons with line management responsibilities shall have access to Officer recordsreferred to in standing orders 19(f) and (g) above if so justified. - i Access and means of access by keys and/or computer passwords to records of employment referred to in standing orders 19(f) and (g) above shall be provided only to the Town Clerk and/or the of the Council.